RBlinux1003/Hello-World/README.md

-# Hello-World
+# Hello World -

-This is a simple Hello-World project to understand git and what can be done using git like pull request and git command
+THis is a simple project to understand git and and how version control works.

+Git
+GitHub
+Pull Requests
+Branches